- Education Minor

 In version B, students will go on a study tour co-organized with one of the UT’s study associations.
 They will visit one or two countries during a period of 2-3 weeks.
 Based on their study tour experiences, students will carry out a small research project and deliver a report on their work.

 Students choosing version C will do an extended field study which will start in Module 1 and will continue into Module 2.
 Students choosing version D or E choose to complete a field study within one quartile.
-A large database, containing a broad range of host organizations from around the world, is available for students to choose from.
+A large database, containing a broad range of host organizations from around the world, is available for students.
+Students can contact these organizations, and may also find host organizations on their own.
 After a field study preparation, students will go abroad to their host organization.